 - equivalent level Scottish or Irish qualifications

-Courses take between two and four years full time.
+Courses are usually three years full time.
 They include a mixture of theory and practical work including placements with ambulance services.
 It will help to have some relevant experience in healthcare or first aid, either voluntary or paid.

 Student paramedic route

-- at least five GCSEs, grade C or above, including English, maths and science
+- at least five GCSEs, grade 4/C or above, including English, maths and science

 - equivalent academic qualification with a high level of health or science content

-You should bear in mind, though, that entry to student paramedic schemes is very competitive.
-Many applicants have higher qualifications.
+Bear in mind that entry to student paramedic schemes is very competitive and many applicants have higher qualifications.